-This course is the ideal training for those who have little or no teaching experience and who wish to enter the English-teaching profession.
+This TEFL course is the ideal training for those who have little or no teaching experience and who wish to enter the English-teaching profession.

-Schools in Marrakesh typically offer a workload of around 20-25 hours per week, leaving teachers plenty of opportunities to travel and explore.
+TEFL schools in Marrakesh typically offer a workload of around 20-25 hours per week, leaving teachers plenty of opportunities to travel and explore.

-The students are most likely business professionals, adult language learners, and children in public schools or in private language centers.
+The EFL students are most likely business professionals, adult language learners, and children in public schools or in private language centers.

 As part of the benefit package, some schools may offer medical insurance and pay you a return flight after completion of a two-year contract.

 An alluring combination of Arab, Berber and African cultures, Morocco’s enigmatic charm has attracted numerous artists, musicians, and writers to its charismatic villages and awesome beaches throughout history.
-From beautiful shorelines and medieval medinas to the trekker’s paradise of the Atlas Mountains, Morocco offers a broad array of cultural treasures and natural attractions.
+From beautiful shorelines and medieval medinas to the trekker’s paradise of the Atlas Mountains, Morocco offers a broad collection of cultural treasures and natural attractions.

-Bus, taxi, train, car, or horse cab are the major transportation in the city.
+Bus, taxi, train, car, or horse cab are the major modes of transportation in the city.
 During high traffic times, walking is a great way to see the dense downtown area.
 For long distance trips, there are a few different types of buses that travel in and out of Marrakesh.

 Marrakesh features a semi-arid climate with mild, wet winters and hot, dry summers.
 Average temperatures range from 12° C (54° F) in winter to 23° C (74° F) in summer.

 The wet winter/dry summer precipitation pattern of Marrakesh mirrors precipitation patterns found in Mediterranean climates; however, the city receives less rain.